KQM-git/TCL/docs/characters/geo/zhongli.md

 **Notes**

-* The shield is visually granted after the burst, but all shield bonuses are active for the burst damage.
+* The shield is visually granted after the Burst, but all shield bonuses are active for the Burst damage.

 </TabItem>